Blue Economy

 The Red Economy

-The red economy is the consequence of progress and innovation, in which there is no concern for the excessive consumption of natural resources to support the production of energy and manufactured goods.
+The red economy is the consequence of progress and innovation, in which there is no concern for the excessive consumption of natural resources to meet the needs of energy production and manufactured goods.

 The Green Economy